• Skip to main content

 Research

-Many scientific questions can be answered with data that already exists.
-My lab’s goal is to develop methods to accelerate the pace of scientific discovery.
+Many scientific questions can be answered with the vast amount of data that already exists.
+The overarching goal of my laboratory is to develop bioinformatics and artificial intelligence (AI) based methods to accelerate the pace of scientific discovery.

 Brief CV